ProfessionalWiki/chameleon/docs/installation.md

 - MediaWiki 1.22 or later
 - [Composer][composer]

 Further required software packages will be installed automatically.
+It is *not* necessary to install any dependencies anymore.
+Composer will take care of that.

-(*) To use the 'Html' component in custom layouts you need at least PHP 5.3.6.
+(*) To use the *[Html](components.md#component-html)* component in [custom layouts](customization.md#creating-a-custom-layout) you need at least PHP 5.3.6.

 ### Installation